PublicisSapient/accelerated-news/README.md

    Headlines page.
 Access to this page is granted only to authenticated users.
    This is implemented using a `PrivateRoute` component, which extends react router's `Route` component.
+9. _Manage Headlines_ page demonstrates the use of the Master-Detail pattern to add or edit headlines.

 ## Getting Started